TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-unity.md

 ## Filtering the Crash Log

 - While using Unity, exception logs or crash logs that you do not want to collect may be collected.
-- TOAST Logger supports the feature to filter out the crash logs that you do not want to collect.
+- NHN Cloud Logger supports the feature to filter out the crash logs that you do not want to collect.
   - This feature is specific to exceptions of Unity.

 ### Specification for AddCrashFilter API